-Comprised of three tests, the USMLE is required to become a medical practitioner in the U.S. The main goal of the test is to confirm that a medical graduate is able to apply textbook and classroom knowledge to real-world scenarios.
+Comprised of three tests, the USMLE is required to become a medical practitioner in the U.S. The test’s main goal is to confirm that a medical graduate can apply textbook and classroom knowledge to real-world scenarios.
 An individual’s ability to pass all three steps of the USMLE directly translates into good patient care and health improvements.

-In our blog post, ‘Breaking Down the USMLE’ we cover what each of the three test is comprised of.
-Additional details, such as the number of questions and time frame individuals are given to complete them in, are included.
+In our blog post, ‘Breaking Down the USMLE,’ we cover what each of the three tests comprises.
+Additional details, such as the number of questions and time frame individuals are given to complete them, are included.
 While these details are important, they can sometimes be overwhelming.
-This leaves medical students and graduates unsure of how prepare for such an important exam.
-Below are some tips and best practices you can utilize as you begin begin preparing and studying for the USMLE.
+This leaves medical students and graduates unsure of how to prepare for such an important exam.
+Below are some tips and best practices you can utilize as you begin to prepare and study for the USMLE.

 Create a Schedule

 Your study schedule should account for when you will be taking the test and vice versa.
 It is best practice to allow yourself three to six months to prepare for the USMLE.
 Once you have determined how much study time is right for you and your test is scheduled, you should plan how often you will study.